 - The agency owner or an affiliated person must have been in the paying home care business for at least one year.

 - The agency has a caregiver multi-tiered Background Check Policy, including but not limited to, a 50 state multi-jurisdictional, criminal, sex offender registry and driving record check for caregivers under their employ.

 - The agency must have no unresolved complaints with state or federal licensing agencies.

 - The agency must agree to abide and sign the HCSB Code of Standards and Ethics.

 - The agency must agree to both scheduled and unannounced on-site audits.

-- The agency must complete a semi-annual disclosure form.
+- The agency must complete an annual disclosure form.